Do Medical Aids Cover Asthma Treatment

 It’s a lifelong lung disease where the inside walls of your airways narrow and become temporarily inflamed.
 This means less oxygen gets to the lungs making it harder to breathe.
 When different stimuli trigger asthma the airways constrict, the muscles around the bronchi contract and phlegm is increased.

-The disease can be mild, moderate, severe or very severe, where hospitalisation is required.
+The disease can be mild, moderate, severe or very severe, where sometimes the patient must go to hospital.
 It’s often sporadic and seasonal but if properly controlled most people can live healthy lives.

 Asthma affects people of all ages but it frequently begins in childhood.
-The reason why people get it is not completely understood but it’s believed to be a combination of environmental and genetic factors.
+No one knows the reason why people get it but it is probably a combination of environmental and genetic factors.
 Your chance of having asthma is higher if there’s a family history of the disease, if you were born prematurely, had bronchiolitis as a child or if you’ve developed another condition like a food allergy.

 There are common triggers that irritate the bronchi and these bring on a variety of symptoms.
 They differ from person to person but often include:

 - Pollen, mould, dust mites and animal fur

 - Foods like peanuts or shellfish that cause an allergic reaction

 - Sulphites and preservatives in certain foods and drinks

 Classic signs include coughing, wheezing, being short of breath, having a tight chest and coughing up phlegm.
 The intensity of these can differ between people and you can experience one or more of them.
 A severe onset of symptoms is an asthma attack and these may also include a racing pulse, feeling agitated or restless and your lips and fingernails turning blue.